 mysql -u phpuser2 -h 192.168.0.2 -p

-If the connection works, you will be logged in to the MySQL/MariaDB client on the remote server.
+If the connection works, this command will log you into the MySQL/MariaDB client on the remote server.

-Verify that all relevant firewall rules have been updated to allow TCP/UDP traffic on port 3306 for the database server.
+Make sure all relevant firewall rules are updated to allow TCP/UDP traffic on port 3306 for the database server.
+Keep in mind that all cloud servers are subject to the default firewall policy managed through the Cloud Panel.